Updated： February 27, 2019

-This is a dining bar of Kappo cuisine, which is a kind of traditional cuisine where you get served all kinds foods beautifully presented in small plates.
-Kappo cuisine includes sashimi, grilled fish, tofu, stews and vegetables.
+This is a dining bar of Kappo cuisine, which is a kind of traditional cuisine where you get served all kinds of foods beautifully presented in small plates.
+Kappo cuisine includes sashimi, grilled fish, tofu, stews, and vegetables.
 Kappo is similar to kaiseki cuisine but is much more affordable.
 To accompany this, they have a great selection of sake.
 Expect to pay around ¥3,000 and ¥4,000 for dinner and about half of that for lunch.
 The bar is at a 5-minute walk from the Fushimi-Momoyama station.

 Kyoto Tsukune Seisakusho 京都捏製作所

 This is a yakitori izakaya so you can get some amazing grilled chicken on skewers with your sake.
 The place is nice a cozy and is open until 5 AM so it's a good izakaya to eat and drink until the wee hours of the night in good company.
 Located near the Kyoto Shiyakushomae station.